wkh237/react-native-fetch-blob/README.md

 <img src="img/android-notification2.png" width="256">

-If you want to download notification or make the stored file visible like the above.
+If you want to display a notification when file's completely download to storage (as the above), or make the downloaded file visible in "Downloads" app.
 You have to add some options to `config`.

 ```js
 RNFetchBlob.config({